austinbernard/practice-c/DailyTracker.md

 - Reading multiple integers using scanf() statement

 ### [ 30 minute sprint Dartmouth Edx - 11/20/19 ]
--Using scanf() inside a loop to read multiple user inputs
+- Using scanf() inside a loop to read multiple user inputs

 ### [ 45 minute sprint Dartmouth Edx - 11/20/19 ]
 - Process user integer input to determine looping behavior of a program *WALL* -I will try again in the morning